 - an earned bachelor's degree from an accredited college/university with a major in psychology or a closely related field; - a minimum overall undergraduate GPA of 3.0 is preferred (based on a system where a 4.0 equals and A grade); - undergraduate coursework in general psychology, statistics, and research methods in psychology.
 Coursework in undergraduate psychological testing is also preferred.
-A minimum grade of 3.0 in each of these courses is preferred; - submission of a written personal statement of at least 500 words describing your background, experiences and goals, and how these factors relate to your desire to become a school psychologist; - submission of three letters of recommendation from former faculty members or employment supervisors; - an interview with School Psychology Faculty.
+A minimum grade of 3.0 in each of these courses is preferred; - submission of a written statement of at least 500 words in response to a provided prompt. - submission of three letters of recommendation from former faculty members or employment supervisors; - an interview with School Psychology Faculty.